There is nothing worse than struggling to sleep and having a restless night.

 Vitamin E is used by the body as an antioxidant to help slow damage to cells and may help to ease restless legs.10

-Restless legs syndrome is an overwhelming urge to move your legs, which gets worse in the evenings and therefore can cause sleeplessness.11
+Restless legs syndrome is an overwhelming urge to move your legs, it often gets worse in the evenings and can cause sleeplessness as a result.11

-Sources of vitamin E include plant oils such as rapeseed, sunflower, soya, corn and olive oils as well as nuts and seeds.12 You can also take vitamin E supplements.
+Sources of vitamin E include plant oils such as rapeseed, sunflower, soya, corn, olive oils, nuts, and seeds.12 You can also take vitamin E supplements.

 Research suggests that a good level of vitamin B12 in the body may help to give you a good night’s sleep.